-Listening and Attention: maintain attention, two channelled attention (listen and do for a short span), listen in a range of situations.
+Listening and Attention: established, integrated and extended attention, listen in a range of situations, attends to a range of adult led activities.

 Understanding: developing sense of humour, ability to follow story without pictures or props.

 Speaking: explaining, anticipation, recall, questioning, using a range of tenses, using intonation and rhythm, clarify and connect thoughts and events, showing awareness of listeners needs.